 However, due to the received curriculum of most reading course books, teachers and students may find themselves working almost exclusively on the intensive side of the reading continuum.
 (It is interesting to note here that Grabe and Stoller also point out that less than one percent of native speakers read at a level that we would consider intensive.)
 Such reading is frequently difficult and sometimes considered as more of a chore than an enjoyable activity.
 Perhaps this is why some students say they don’t like to read.

 To create a balance of reading experiences, many teachers are including material along the middle and extensive end of the continuum.
-This often requires making a deliberate decision to go off the course book and include high interest accessible reading experiences.
+This often requires making a deliberate decision to go off book and include high interest accessible reading experiences.

 To support extensive reading, many programs set up a reading library or make use of online resources for participants to choose from.
 Once a library is available, it’s helpful to be able to match the approach to the text level.
 The following chart created by Paul Nation can help teachers choose from a vocabulary perspective.
 (Note that the percentages refer to words that students are familiar with.)